tfxl/github.io/README.md

 Tech Stack to create this website are html and css.
 Further use of git, Github, Balsamiq and Powerpoint.
 All photos are owned by the author.

-Wireframes, sitemap and screen shots of the website in design and devlopment can be found in the following .pdf file:
+Wireframes, sitemap and screen shots of the website in design and development can be found in the following .pdf file:

 https://github.com/tfxl/tfxl.github.io/blob/main/ppt/LONG%20T1A2%20Slide%20Deck%20PDF.pdf